-TARGET researchers use various sequencing and array-based methods to examine the genomes, transcriptomes, and for some diseases epigenomes of select childhood cancers.
-This “multi-omic” approach generates a comprehensive profile of molecular alterations for each cancer type.
+TARGET researchers utilized various sequencing and array-based methods to examine the genomes, transcriptomes, and for some diseases epigenomes of select childhood cancers.
+This “multi-omic” approach generated comprehensive profiles of molecular alterations for each cancer type.
 Alterations are changes in DNA or RNA, such as rearrangements in chromosome structure or variations in gene expression, respectively.
 Through computational analyses and assays to validate biological function, TARGET researchers predict which alterations disrupt the function of a gene or pathway and promote cancer growth, progression, and/or survival.
 Researchers identify candidate therapeutic targets and/or prognostic markers from the cancer-associated alterations.

 To learn about individual sequencing and array-based methods used in TARGET research, visit Methods below.

 TARGET project teams have characterized “discovery” cohorts of patient cases to identify molecular alterations of the transcriptome, genome, and epigenome in various pediatric cancer subtypes.
 Each project team independently selected their patient cohorts based upon characteristics of the disease or cancer subtype*.
 A comprehensive genomic profile of each patient case was generated using nucleic acids from tumor tissue taken at the time of diagnosis and case-matched “normal” tissue.
 Whenever available, case-matched tissues from relapsed or treatment-resistant tumors were also characterized by the same methods.
 Robust clinical data were obtained for each case studied in TARGET.
 All tissues used meet strict scientific, technical, and ethical requirements.